rvd2pwipwip/SMTV02/docs/temp_notes.md

 when the last card is completely on the screen, the wrapper component stops offsetting the current swimlane

 is that a pattern that can be achieved? just an assessment, no code yet

+we have tried already, in other chats, to implement this scroll behavior but we never managed to proerly calculate the value of maxOffset

+how can we make sure we calculate content width only after all its children have mounted? just an assessment